Shard-Labs/PoLido-docs/docs/contracts/node-operators-registry.md

 ### exitOperator()

-Changes the state from WAIT to EXIT for the operator based on the given validator share address
+Changes the state from STOPPED to WAIT for the operator based on the given validator share address.
+This function can only be called by the StMATIC contract.

 ```sol
 function exitOperator(address _validatorShare) external override